-Symposium on Novel Liability Theories and the Incentives Driving Them: Public Nuisance, Municipality and Other Public Entity Litigation, and Government Settlements
+Symposium on Novel Liability Theories and the Incentives Driving Them

 For example, from opioids to climate change to lead paint to the COVID-19 business re-openings and beyond, governments and private plaintiffs are increasingly turning to the common law doctrine of public nuisance to address widespread public policy issues.
 Long viewed as a relatively unimportant element of the common law, courts have in recent years expanded the scope of public nuisance far beyond its long-established contours.
 Suddenly, some defendants are seeing themselves at risk of liability from past actions that were long considered both legal and beneficial, raising questions about the rule of law, due process, and fairness generally.
 Furthermore, as the courts accept public nuisance, consumer fraud, or other theories as bases for expanding litigation, questions arise over the proper role of the courts vis-à-vis the legislative and executive branches that have traditionally been charged with resolving complex regulatory issues in the spaces into which courts are now stepping.

-The Symposium will also examine the proper function and role of municipalities, counties, and other public entities within our system of government.
+The Symposium also examined the proper function and role of municipalities, counties, and other public entities within our system of government.
 Some of the novelist of novel lawsuits in recent years have sprung from lawsuits with public entities as plaintiffs.
-Panels will explore whether these public entities are equipped to appreciate the unintended consequences of their decisions to litigate, especially if municipalities or counties bring lawsuits without consultation with or approval from their state governments.
-Other areas to be explored include the incentives for cash-strapped entities to bring litigation as a means of generating revenue; the role that plaintiffs attorneys play in encouraging public entities to sue; retention agreements between public entities and private attorneys working on contingency representing the public entities instead of government lawyers; and more.
+Panels explored whether these public entities are equipped to appreciate the unintended consequences of their decisions to litigate, especially if municipalities or counties bring lawsuits without consultation with or approval from their state governments.
+Other areas to be explored included the incentives for cash-strapped entities to bring litigation as a means of generating revenue; the role that plaintiffs attorneys play in encouraging public entities to sue; retention agreements between public entities and private attorneys working on contingency representing the public entities instead of government lawyers; and more.